 - Mailroom Services

-The Department of Finance - Purchasing Division is the sole agency vested with the responsibility for procurement of equipment, materials, and services for Knox County and its affiliated agencies.
+The Department of Finance - Procurement Division is the sole agency vested with the responsibility for procurement of equipment, materials, and services for Knox County and its affiliated agencies.

 Operating under a county ordinance titled the Knox County Procurement Code, this department is responsible for supply management, maintaining centralized procurement, and supervising all services purchased and/or leased for the County.

-As identified in the Procurement Code, the Purchasing Division has responsibility to issue Purchasing Regulations for the guidance of all County operating entities subject to the Code.
+As identified in the Procurement Code, the Procurement Division has responsibility to issue Purchasing Regulations for the guidance of all County operating entities subject to the Code.

 Although elected and appointed department heads may employ requisitioning and receiving agents as they deem necessary for the efficient operation of their respective agencies or departments, purchasing oversight and direction are the responsibility of the County Mayor.
 Approval by the County Commission is required on all proposed contracts that exceed $100,000, and all modifications to existing contracts that increase expenditures by $10,000.